 Pubic Lice Treatment

 Treatment to get rid of crabs is similar in manner to that used for head lice.
 It is important to treat the infected area thoroughly, which will include anal hairs and on the thigh area.
 Lice will spread to these surrounding areas, so complete treatment is necessary.
-It is also a good idea to treat affected sexual partners to reduce the chance of re-infestation.
+It is also a good idea to treat infested sexual partners to reduce the chance of re-infestation.

 Apply RID® Lice Killing Shampoo to DRY HAIR only, until area is thoroughly wet, being careful not to allow the product to come in direct contact or penetrate mucus membranes.
 Use caution to apply it to the skin and hair, but avoid the anus or vaginal openings.

 After completing application, allow product to remain for 10 minutes but no longer.

 Add sufficient warm water to form lather.
 Rinse thoroughly.

-A fine-toothed comb or a special lice/nit-removing comb like the RIDvantage® Lice Comb (included) can be used to help remove head lice, eggs, and nits from hair.
+A fine-tooth comb or a special lice/nit-removing comb like the patented RID® Lice Comb can be used to help remove head lice, eggs, and nits from hair.
 You may need to use a mirror to ensure that all hair has been combed.